arcan1s/ahriman/docs/architecture.rst

 ``ahriman.models`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 It provides models for any other part of application.
 Unlike ``ahriman.core`` package classes from here provide only conversion methods (e.g. create class from another or convert to).
-Mostly case classes and enumerations.
+It is mostly presented by case classes and enumerations.

 ``ahriman.web`` package
 ^^^^^^^^^^^^^^^^^^^^^^^